Annabel Nanninga

-Annabel Nanninga (born 6 November 1977 in Amsterdam) is a Dutch politician and journalist who was the co-founder of the JA21 party.
+Annabella "Annabel" Nanninga (born 6 November 1977) is a Dutch politician and journalist who co-founded the JA21 party alongside Joost Eerdmans in 2020.
 She currently leads the party in the Senate and is a representative of the Provincial Council of North Holland.
 She has been a member of Amsterdam city council since 2018.

-Early life and career
+Early life

 Nanninga was born in the Amsterdam neighbourhood 'Dapperbuurt'.
 Also in Amsterdam, she attended the prestigious Barlaeus Gymnasium (high school).
 In an interview with RTL Nederland, she stated that she sometimes skipped classes to self-educate in the public library at the Prinsengracht.
 Nanninga subsequently dropped out of school as a teenager and held various jobs including in an ice cream parlor, as a caterer and in a fashion store.

+Career

 In 2012, she took an interest in blogging and journalism and began submitting op-eds to GeenStijl, PowNed, and Veronica Magazine among others.
 In 2014, she co-founded the Dutch online news platform Jalta.nl with Joshua Livestro and was the site's managing editor until 2015.
 The website hired notable figures such as Frits Bolkestein, Thierry Baudet and Hafid Bouazza to write columns.
 She was also a columnist for DeJaap magazine.

 Political career

 In the 2018 Dutch municipal elections, she was the party leader for Forum for Democracy (FVD) in Amsterdam.
 FVD received three seats in the municipal council.
 Nanninga was sworn in as a councilor on March 29, 2018.
 In March 2019 she also became a member of the Provincial Council of North Holland.
 In the same elections, she was elected in the Provincial Council of Utrecht with preferential votes.
 In October 2020 Nanninga went on maternity leave and was temporarily replaced by Hugo Berkhout and later by Robert Baljeu in the Senate.

 In November 2020, she left the FvD, when this party, in her opinion, did not distance itself fiercely enough from antisemitic apps written by members of its youth division.
-Together with former FvD candidate Joost Eerdmans she founded the party JA21 On February 15, 2021, she returned to the Senate from her leave and joined the Van Pareren faction, which was renamed the Nanninga faction and has 7 seats.
+Together with former FvD candidate Joost Eerdmans she founded the party JA21.
+On February 15, 2021, she returned to the Senate from her leave and joined the Van Pareren faction, which was renamed the Nanninga faction and has 7 seats.
 The faction subsequently became part of JA21.